How to Clean Mushrooms

 Step 1 - Cut the stems off the mushrooms.

-Step 2B – Turn on the tap and rinse a handful of mushrooms and repeat until all are done.
+Alternatively; turn on the tap and rinse a handful of mushrooms and repeat until all are done.
+This works in the same way, but you may use a lot more water.

 Step 3 - Take the clean mushrooms out of the water immediately and dry them on a kitchen towel.